Yoga as exercise: Yoga's origins

+Asana (posture) is described in Patanjali's Yoga Sutras II.29 as the third of the eight limbs of yoga.
+Sutra II.46 defines asana as that which is steady and comfortable.

 Haṭha yoga

 Haṭha yoga flourished among secretive ascetic groups such as Nath yogins in South Asia from c.
 1100-c.
 1900.
 Instruction was directly from guru to individual pupil, in a long-term relationship.
 It was associated with religions, especially Hinduism but also Jainism and Buddhism.
 Its objectives were to manipulate vital fluids to enable absorption and ultimately liberation.
 It consisted of practices including purifications, postures (asanas), locks, the directed gaze, seals, and rhythmic breathing.
 These were claimed to provide supernatural powers including healing, destruction of poisons, invisibility, and shape-shifting.
 Yogins wore little or no clothing; their bodies were sometimes smeared with cremation ash as a reminder of their forthcoming deaths.
 Equipment, too, was scanty; sometimes yogins used a tiger or deer skin as a rug to meditate on.
-Hatha yoga made use of a small number of asanas, mainly seated; in particular, there were very few standing poses before 1900.
+Haṭha yoga made use of a small number of asanas, mainly seated; in particular, there were very few standing poses before 1900.
 They were practised slowly, often holding a position for long periods.
 The practice of asanas was a minor preparatory aspect of spiritual work.
 Yogins followed a strict vegetarian diet, excluding stimulants such as tea, coffee or alcohol.
 Their yoga was taught without payment; gurus were supported by gifts and the philosophy was anti-consumerist.